 Both of these senior classes benefit from the subordination afforded by substantial buffers of loss-absorbing liabilities, predominantly junior senior debt (also known as senior non-preferred) and Tier 2 instruments.
-Ringkjøbing meets its bank-specific MREL of 17.9% as of December 2020 through a combination of grandfathered senior unsecured debt, junior senior debt, hybrid instruments and common equity driving a reported MREL ratio of 26.7% as of that date.
+Ringkjøbing meets its bank-specific MREL of 17.9% as of December 2020 through a combination of grandfathered senior unsecured debt, junior senior debt, hybrid instruments and common equity driving a reported MREL ratio of 28.2% as of June 2021.
 We expect that Ringkjøbing will maintain these higher volumes of loss-absorbing debt in line with the bank's current capital and MREL minimum targets.